 The now commercially available blockchain product traces food through the supply change so vendors can recall any spoiled or contaminated products with ease and pinpoint flawed product origins.
-The solution-as-a-service cloud platform works to authenticate and certified the food industry’s offerings from top to bottom.
+The solution-as-a-service cloud platform works to authenticate and certify the food industry’s offerings from top to bottom.

-The platform is subscription based and has plans with fees ranging from $100 per month all the way up to $10,000 for larger companies.
+The platform is subscription-based and has plans with fees ranging from $100 per month all the way up to $10,000 for larger companies.
 France’s Carrefour supermarket giant has already signed up to use the blockchain technology to help track the food filling the shelves at more than 12 thousand locations across 33 countries.

-This launch comes at a critical time in a devastatingly bear market.
+This launch comes at a critical time in a devastatingly bear cryptocurrency market.
 IBM’s blockchain integration in a significant vertical like the food & beverage industry will help to reinforce distributed ledger technology (DLT) as a real-world, billion dollar solution.
 Other major companies testing out the platform are household names like Nestle, Driscoll, Unilever, Tyson Foods, Golden State Foods, Kroger, and Tyson Foods (just to name a few).

 IBM leads the way in blockchain innovation, now tied for first place with Chinese e-commerce megalith Alibaba for most blockchain patents globally.
 IBM’s senior VP for Global Industries, Bridget van Kralingen talks about how the ecosystem was built and operates: